kasem-sm/SlimeKT/README.md

 ## Tech stack / Miscellaneous Features 🚀

-- Kotlin, Jetpack Compose, Coroutines, Flow, Accompanist, Navigation Component, Ktor (Android client), Room Database, Coil, Dagger Hilt, etc.
+- Kotlin, Jetpack Compose, Work Manager, Glance API, Material You, Coroutines, Flow, Accompanist, Navigation Component, Ktor (Android client), Room Database, Coil, Dagger Hilt, etc.
 - **Observer Pattern:** Data from the cache would be shown while new data is fetched from the server.
 Newly retrieved data gets updated immediately on the screen.
 - **WorkManager:** App uses WorkManager API to update user's subscriptions and to fetch Daily Read